terrycojones/rpnpy/README.md

     1978, the Casio was like a toy compared to the HP-41C.
 I owned a 41C, a 41CV, and then a 41CX, had a bunch of memory expansion packs, several other add-on packs (e.g., stats), a card reader/writer, and got it overclocked by some hardware hacker friends.
 It was an amazing machine.
-I still have one but don't use it.
+    I still have one.
 1. I have been using the [UNIX](https://en.wikipedia.org/wiki/Unix) [dc](https://en.wikipedia.org/wiki/Dc_(computer_program)) (desk
     calculator) command on almost a daily basis since 1983 or so. `dc` is ancient (in UNIX terms), predating even
     [the C programming language](https://en.wikipedia.org/wiki/C_(programming_language)). `dc`
     provides a minimalist and rather cryptic RPN calculator.
-You can program it, if you have a taste for mystery.
-Here's a program I wrote in about 1984 to factor numbers:
+You can even program it, if you have a taste for mystery.
+Here's a program I wrote in 1984 to factor numbers:

         [[neither]plsx]sn[c2pla2/sallx]se[ladv1+sm0=nla1=ncla2=pla2%0=elfx]sl
         [ldlm<pclald%0=cld2+sdlfx]sf[lap[is prime.]plsx]sp[ldplald/salfx]sc